karkman/MetagenomeCourse2019/Day2/README.md

 Submit the job with `sbatch` as previously.

 ## Export GENES
-With this command we export the genecalls from Prodigal to gene-calls.fa and do taxonomic annotation against centrifuge database you installed on Wednesday
+With this command we export the genecalls from Prodigal to gene-calls.fa and do taxonomic annotation against centrifuge database you installed on Monday

 ```
 anvi-get-sequences-for-gene-calls -o gene-calls.fa -c MEGAHIT_co-assembly_2500nt_CONTIGS.db